Evidence and Supporting Documents

 People Connected to Places

 The Transport Study Phase 1 provides a comprehensive inventory of existing available data in relation to transport issues and an overview of the issues affecting the SDNP.
 The Local Plan Transport Assessment looks at the impact of the Local Plan’s proposed development in Petersfield, Liss, Midhurst and Petworth, and at the former Syngenta site, on traffic flows through key junctions in the National Park.
-Finally, the Roads in the South Downs provides a resource and reference point for emerging best practice in rural and urban highway design, drawing on experience gained in other UK National Parks.
+The Roads in the South Downs provides a resource and reference point for emerging best practice in rural and urban highway design, drawing on experience gained in other UK National Parks.
+Finally, the Lewes Town Transport Study looks at the impacts arising from development in Lewes.
+This was prepared as part of the evidence base of the Lewes Joint Core Strategy.

 - Transport Study Phase 1